sfabbro/canfar.github.io/docs/quick_start_en.md

 ## Resource Allocation

-Email support@canfar.net and include your account name, a rough amount of required resources (storage capacity and processin capabilitiesg), and a a few sentences of justification.
+Send an email to [CANFAR support](mailto:support@canfar.net) and include your account name, a rough amount of required resources (storage capacity and processin capabilitiesg), and a a few sentences of justification.
 Your request will be reviewed and you will be contacted by our support group.

 ## Create your interactive Virtual Machine